 Anticipating changes in the automotive industry, Mr. Wyler acquired imported cars franchises during the early 80's.
 He then consolidated his east-side dealerships into an "Auto Mall", an innovative concept where multiple franchises (domestic and import) and a used car lot were located at one strip.
 This unique approach was considered ahead of the curve for the automotive sales industry, where Mr. Wyler de-emphasized the car brand, and emphasized the selling aura of "convenience and price".

 In June 2006, he was elected Chairman of the Board of Trustees of the University of Cincinnati a position he held until January 2009.
 He currently is a minority owner of the Cincinnati Reds, where he worked as a college student selling tickets to pay for his education.
 In 2007 he was one of the founders of CBANK, a de novo commercial bank in Cincinnati and he serves on its board of directors.

 Mr. Wyler has always taken an active role in serving his community by serving as President of Batavia Rotary, Clermont Chamber of Commerce, Clermont YMCA, the first United Way of Clermont County Campaign Chair, Chairman of UCATS, Vice Chair University of Cincinnati Foundation, and Chairman of the Health Alliance of Cincinnati, Cincinnati's largest hospital group.

-Jeff Wyler is married to the former Linda Schellenbach and is the father of four children, Julie Bristow, J. David Wyler, Jessica and James Wyler and the grandfather of six.
+Jeff Wyler is married to the former Linda Schellenbach and is the father of four children, Julie Bristow, J. David Wyler, Jessica and James Wyler and the grandfather of seven.